chloehudzik/workfront-learn.en/help/workfront-dam/metadata-and-keywords/metadata-mapping.md

 1. Next, click **[!UICONTROL Yes]** to give [!DNL Workfront] access to the [!UICONTROL DAM] account.
 1. If needed, refresh the page to update the access to [!UICONTROL Workfront DAM].

 With this connection established, now you can start mapping metadata between the two systems.
-Make sure you’ve already created the needed metadata fields in [!UICONTROL Workfront DAM] before you start mapping.
+Make sure you've already created the needed metadata fields in [!UICONTROL Workfront DAM] before you start mapping.

 ## Set up the mapping